Log1x/sage-directives/README.md

 #### @modified

-`@modified` is similar to `@published`, but instead echo's the current posts last modified date.
+`@modified` is similar to `@published`, but instead echoes the current post's last modified date.
 By default, it uses the date format set in `Settings > General`.

 ```php
 @modified